 DITA is one of the new document production technologies based on XML.
 It offers an approach for making easy-to-understand documents.
-However, in order to introduce DITA, it is even more important than other XML technologies to understand the the specifications and ideology of DITA.
-Because DITA has the aspect of being combined with existing technologies, if their is a failure to properly combine the data, there is a possibility that it may result in just the data format being changed with no real changes from the previous data.
+Even more than with other XML technologies, in order to introduce DITA, it is important to understand the specifications and ideology of DITA.
+Because DITA is combined with existing technologies, if there is a failure to properly combine the data, there is a possibility that it may result in only the data format being changed with no real changes from the previous data.

 Why use "DITA"?

-Why use "DITA" now from all of the other XML technologies available?
-The need to support media other than paper is increasing due to the rise of new devices such as smartphones and tablets.
-Existing contents that were made under the assumption of having paper as the medium have a tendency of being book oriented with an awareness of being read in order from the beginning.
-However, in order to support new devices, the need to have topic orientation with compact units that can communicate information is growing.
+Why use "DITA" now rather than any of the many other XML technologies available?
+It is increasingly necessary to support media other than paper due to the rise of new devices such as smartphones and tablets.
+Existing content tends to have been made with the assumption that the medium would be paper, and that the content would be in book form and read in order from the beginning.
+However, to support new devices, it has become necessary to have a topic orientation with compact units that can communicate information.

-In addition, in the race for globalization, the desire for reduction to translation and DTP costs is greater than ever.
-It is in this background that DITA, with its latest document development specifications and its open standards, has gained attention.
+In addition, in the race for globalization, the desire to reduce translation and DTP costs is greater than ever.
+It is in this background that DITA, possessing the latest document development specifications and open standards, has gained attention.
 However, simply introducing DITA doesn't automatically lead to improvements.
 Let's correctly understand the ideology and concept of DITA to get the most out of this technology.